 The doctoral student gives the request to change supervisor to the relevant director of studies.
 Concerned School will then prepare a proposal for a new supervisor.

 Follow-up of the supervision in the doctoral student's education takes place in conjunction with the update of the individual study plan (ISP).
 If shortcomings in the supervision is raised by the doctoral student this will be addressed primarily in the regular follow-up procedures.
-If this is not possible, a more detailed individual study is to be developed by decision of the Research and education board.
+If this is not possible, a more detailed individual study is to be developed by decision of the Committee for Doctoral Education.